cosinekitty/astronomy/source/golang/README.md

-    MercuryPolarRadiusKm      = 2438.3                                    // the polar radius of Mercury in kilometers VenusRadiusKm             = 6051.8                                    // the radius of Venus in kilometers EarthEquatorialRadiusKm   = 6378.1366                                 // the equatorial radius of the Earth in kilometers EarthFlattening           = 0.996647180302104                         // the ratio of the Earth's polar radius to its equatorial radius
+    MercuryPolarRadiusKm      = 2438.3                                    // the polar radius of Mercury in kilometers VenusRadiusKm             = 6051.8                                    // the radius of Venus in kilometers EarthEquatorialRadiusKm   = 6378.1366                                 // the equatorial radius of the Earth in kilometers EarthEquatorialRadiusAu   = EarthEquatorialRadiusKm / KmPerAu         //the equatorial radius of the Earth in astronomical units
+    EarthFlattening           = 0.996647180302104                         // the ratio of the Earth's polar radius to its equatorial radius
     EarthPolarRadiusKm        = EarthEquatorialRadiusKm * EarthFlattening // the polar radius of the Earth in kilometers MoonEquatorialRadiusKm    = 1738.1                                    // the Moon's equatorial radius in kilometers